SlexAxton/blog/source/_posts/2013-03-18-deploying-javascript-apps-with-scout-files.markdown

 ### One less jpeg

-Lots of people like repeating this one.
-I think [Paul Irish](http://paulirish.com/) coined it, but the idea is if that if you loaded one less jpeg on your site, you could fit in quite a bit of unshaved JavaScript in its place.
+Lots of people like repeating this one. ~~I think [Paul Irish](http://paulirish.com/) coined it~~ [Adam J Sontag](http://twitter.com/ajpiano) naturally coined it, but the idea is if that if you loaded one less jpeg on your site, you could fit in quite a bit of unshaved JavaScript in its place.
 Consider this the next time you are sacrificing readability or compatibility for file size.

 ![/images/js_app_deploy/onelessjpg.gif](/images/js_app_deploy/onelessjpg.gif)